JohnnyCPP/JohnnyCPP/README.md

 - Finished my studies of cross-platform software development in early 2022
 - I've been learning mandarin chinese on my own during three years
-- Although I'm more of a back-end developer, I don't mind working as a full-stack
+- I'm flexible about working in the back-end, front-end or as a full-stack
 - It's worth noting that I do everything in english.
 I've earned my english skills by myself
 - I'm a self-learner
 - A part from programming, I like chemistry and science

 ## :wrench: What am I losing myself on right now?

-I'm bussy updating this profile as my portfolio.
-Then, I plan on learning cyber security and new technologies that I have in mind.
+I'm bussy updating this profile as my portfolio and developing a new project to learn client side technologies.

 ## :email: So you wanna get in touch